OutSystems/docs-support/src/licensing/detach-11.md

     To create a correct `{CONNECTION_STRING_IN_PLAIN_TEXT}`, check [Connection strings](#connection-strings).
 Make sure the connection string is correctly configured for the selected database provider, while keeping in mind that the parameter names used may not align with the placeholder names.

+## Open a support case { #open-support-case-on-prem }

+If you are originally detaching from the OutSystems Cloud, you will already have done this step after you finished setting up the new self-managed environment.
+In that case, skip this section.

+Reach out to OutSystems Global Support, open a new support case and request the source code for the [Scheduler Service](#scheduler-service).
+The support case must:
+* Have normal or low priority;
+* Clearly state that you are detaching;
+* Include the exact OutSystems Platform Server major and minor versions, release and build number from which you are detaching (eg. 11.18.1 build 37828);

+Reach out to OutSystems Global Support, open a new support case and request the source code for the [Scheduler Service](#scheduler-service).

+You will receive a bundle containing the scheduler source code.

+## Build the source code for the Scheduler Service { #build-install-scheduler-service }

+To compile the scheduler, do the following:

+1. Open the `Scheduler.sln` file (located in the Scheduler directory) using Visual Studio and build the solution.

+1. Open the Developer Command Prompt for Visual Studio (with Administrator privileges) and go to the `\Scheduler\bin\Debug` folder.

+1. Execute the following command:

+    `installutil scheduler.exe`

+    This installs a service called Detached Scheduler Service.
+To uninstall it, run `installutil /u scheduler.exe`.
+If any problem happens, check the scheduler logs in the Event Viewer.

 ## Detaching an application from OutSystems { #detach-app }